mnmickelson/portfolio/README.md

 ## Overview

-This GitHub repository serves as a work portfolio showcasing some of the skills and strategies employed during the operation of WALRUS, an art gallery.
+This GitHub repository serves as a work portfolio showcasing some of the skills and strategies I employed during the operation of WALRUS, an art gallery.
 The datasets utilized in the files reflect the sales data for the years 2021, 2022, and 2023, along with artist demographics.

 ## Files